 Give Employee Recognition Gifts:

 Reward employees when they hit productivity goals, sales goals, and other accomplishments.
+Sometimes, simply giving them affirmation cards can boost their confidence and foster their positivity.
+Diligent and dedicated employees who have made great contributions to the company.
+Company custom medals can be awarded to boost employee morale.
 When you show team members that they are seen, they will work harder for your organization.

 Add special touches to gifts for individual employees.
 For example, you can customize blue light glasses for that worker who complains of eye strain.